 ‘Do you speak French?’ she asked again.

-It was at this point that I remembered that Nassima had mentioned her grandmother suffered with early signs of dementia and this became apparent as the conversation came full circle.
+It was at this point I remembered that Nassima had mentioned her grandmother was showing the early signs of dementia and this became apparent as the conversation came full circle.

-Perhaps this may have made some people impatient, but having just lost my grandmother to dementia earlier in the year, I was more than happy to keep our conversation going in perpetuity.
-It was a strange comfort throughout my summer to speak to her.
+Perhaps this might have made some people impatient, but having just lost my grandmother to dementia earlier in the year, I was more than happy to keep our conversation going in perpetuity.
+It was a strange comfort throughout my stay to speak to her.

-On a slightly more worrying note, after I’d left the room, she had been asking whether I was married with children – presumably she had someone in mind to try and introduce me to.
+On a slightly more worrying note though, after I’d left the room, she had been asking whether I was married with children – presumably she had someone in mind to try and introduce me to.

-This was already the longest that I’d ever spent in Marrakech without going to the medina – and this was set to continue.
+This was already the longest that I’d ever spent in Marrakech without going into the medina – and this was set to continue.

 That evening, after some goûter (a small pastry and/or bread-based snack in the early afternoon, served with atay made by Taib), Carlos, Nassima, Najwa, Nour and I all headed into Marrakech, driven by Youssef.